azkiflay/terraform/README.md

 # Terraform State
-This section discusses how Terraform knows the infrastructure that is already in place when your run "*terraform plan*", "*terraform apply*" or similar commands.
-When you change the configuration of an existing infrastructure, Terraform does not create every resoruce from scracth.
+This section discusses how Terraform knows the infrastructure that is already in place when you run "*terraform plan*", "*terraform apply*" or similar commands.
+When you change the configuration of an existing infrastructure, Terraform does not create every resource from scratch.
 It detects the already available resources, and adds or modifies resources according to the latest configuration.
 In other words, Terraform calculates the difference between the existing configuration and the desired infrastructure state.
 But how does Terraform know details of the previously provisioned resources at a time when the configuration file changes to meet the desired new infrastructure state?
 The answer: Terraform maintains a separate **state file** to track the resources as they existed prior to the change.

 Terraform state is a file that records details about the infrastructure created by a Terraform configuration.
 The file is created for every folder where Terraform is initiated.
 Accordingly, a "**terraform.state**" is created, containing entries in JSON format that match **resources** to their **real-world representation**.

-When *terraform plan* is run, Terraform refers to the state file (**terraform.state**) to calculate what changes it needs to make to fulfill the desired infrastructe state as described in the latest configuration.
+When *terraform plan* is run, Terraform refers to the state file (**terraform.state**) to calculate what changes it needs to make to fulfill the desired infrastructure state as described in the latest configuration.
 Therefore, the changes that happen on every *terraform apply* consist of the difference between the current real-world infrastructure deployment (**terraform.state**) and the desired state (the latest **.tf** file).

 For example, Figure 11 displays the first few lines of *terraform.state* using "*nano terraform.state*".
 ```bash